Southern California mudslides wipe out homes, leaving 13 dead

 'Mud came in an instant'

-Ben Hyatt said a river of mud crashed through a neighbor's house in Montecito, a community of about 8,000 east of Santa Barbara,
+Ben Hyatt said a river of mud crashed through a neighbor's house in Montecito, a community of about 8,000 east of Santa Barbara.

 "Apparently, one of their cars ended (up) in their backyard.
 We have neighbors at (the) top of the street that evacuated to their roof," Hyatt said.